jabrena/latency-problems/README.md

 Feature: Consume a REST Indian God Service

 Background:
-A new REST template was deployed recently and the service doesn´t have the same capacity than other God Services.
+A new REST API was deployed recently and the service doesn´t have the same capacity than other God Services.
 It is necessary to protect the service with a rate limiter temporally meanwhile the God Infrastructure is increasing the consumer capacity.